Two Luton gang members jailed after stabbing rival in street attack

 "When you are released from prison, you will have choices to make.
 I implore you to make the right decisions."

-Jones, who apparently played less of an active role in the attack, was jailed for six years for causing grievous bodily harm, and must serve half of his sentence before being released on licence.
+Jones, of Crawley Green Road, who apparently played less of an active role in the attack, was jailed for six years for causing grievous bodily harm, and must serve half of his sentence before being released on licence.

 ■ We understand that some people may be angry or upset to see their name published here but covering court cases acts as a deterrent against crime and it is important that justice is being seen to be done.